 Pollinator Pathmaker is a response to human-made ecological damage.
 By creating for other species, it uses art to give us empathy and agency to care for them.
 Whether you’re a beginner or experienced gardener, join us in this art-led campaign to create the world’s largest climate-positive artwork together.

-You can visit the first Pollinator Pathmaker Edition Garden – a 55m permanent installation – at the Eden Project, Cornwall, with more large public gardens to follow around the world (read about commissioning an Edition Garden).
+The first Pollinator Pathmaker Edition Gardens - a 55m permanent installation at the Eden Project, Cornwall, and eleven meandering beds in Kensington Gardens, London, commissioned by the Serpentine - are now open to the public, with more large-scale gardens to follow around the world (read about commissioning an Edition Garden).